 One of the many benefits of employing total quality management is the participant's ability to understand fellow team members' job responsibilities.
-Teams composed of various departments in the hotel provide opportunities for insights into other employee's jobs.
-Sometimes the process of TOM can seem like a maze of charts, processes, interactions, and the like, which tend to confuse the uncommitted.
+Teams that are composed of various departments in the hotel provide opportunities for insights into fellow members' jobs.
+Sometimes the process of TQM can seem like a maze of charts, processes, interactions, and the like, which tend to confuse the uncommitted.
 But from that process rises a thorough understanding of how the guest moves through the hospitality system and the jobs of the providers of these services.
 Participants in TQM come to realize that the delivery of hospitality is not the responsibility of any one person.
-This may come as a startling revelation to employees who feel alone in bearing the responsibility for guest satisfaction.
-TQM allows all participants the opportunity to see how employees from other departments share in the hospitality activity.
+This may come as a startling revelation to some employees because they feel alone in bearing the responsibility for guest satisfaction.
+TQM allows all participants the opportunity to see how each employee from the other departments shares in the hospitality activity.

-The "that's not my job" attitude is easy to adopt in a management system in which TQM is not used.
-Employees who feel they have distinct job duties within and between departments and are not paid to venture beyond them may contribute to the delivery of unacceptable service.
+The "that's not my job" syndrome is a very easy attitude to adopt in a management system in which TQM is not used.
+Employees who feel they have distinct job duties within and between departments and are not paid to venture beyond those guidelines may contribute to the delivery of unacceptable service.
 Department managers who use TQM have the opportunity to prioritize service concepts and methods to deliver service with employees.
 This interaction gives managers and employees the occasion to air concerns about how restrictions resulting from narrowly written job descriptions affect their ability to provide service to the guest.